Frequently asked questions about iso2mesh

 This is the most frequently encountered problem using this toolbox.
 There are three possible causes of this error:

-1. the volume you are trying to mesh contains joint regions between more than 2 materials
+1. the volume you are trying to mesh contains regions having shared boundary segments

 - if there are not many junction voxels, you may want to manually edit your image and disconnect the regions that share the same boundary and make sure all the sub-regions are either completely disjointed, or completely enclosed by another.